vinaygopinath/androidtutorial/app/views/concept_lessons/_android_hello_world.html.md

 ### Screen 4

 <br/>
-<%= image_tag "hello-android/screen4.png", alt: "New Application Activity Template", title: "New Application Activity Template" %>
+<%= image_tag "hello-android/screen4.png", alt: "Android Hello World New Application Activity Template", title: "Android Hello World New Application Activity Template" %>

 Screen 4 is an activity template screen.
 ADT comes pre bundled with some activity templates for you.
 These templates have predefined structures and they automatically generate required code for you.